Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provides a function to convert 'PRQL' strings to 'SQL' strings.
 Combined with other R functions that take 'SQL' as an argument, 'PRQL' can be used on R.

-omnibus — by Adam B. Smith, 3 months ago
+omnibus — by Adam B. Smith, a year ago

 Helper Tools for Managing Data, Dates, Missing Values, and Text